Giovanni Fiore: Playing career

 Approaching the final year of his contract with the Coyotes in the 2019–20 season, Fiore was unable to impress through pre-season and was re-assigned by Arizona to their secondary affiliate, the Rapid City Rush of the ECHL.
 Fiore recorded 29 points through 24 games in the ECHL without recall to the AHL.
 On December 13, 2019, Fiore was placed on unconditional waivers and mutually released from his contract with the Arizona Coyotes.
 On December 20, 2019, he returned to the AHL after he was signed on a professional try-out contract with the Toronto Marlies, affiliate to the Toronto Maple Leafs.
 Fiore was unable to make an impact with the Marlies, posting 1 goal in just 4 games before leaving the club to sign a PTO with fellow AHL club, the Ontario Reign, on February 3, 2020.
 Fiore registered 3 goals in 12 contests with the Reign before the remainder of the season was cancelled due to the COVID-19 pandemic.

 As a free agent, Fiore opted to pursue a career abroad, signing his first European contract in agreeing to a one-year for the remainder of the 2020–21 season with German club, Eisbären Berlin of the DEL, on December 3, 2020.

+Helping capture the DEL Championship in his first two seasons in Berlin, Fiore returned for his third year with club in the 2022–23 season.
+Despite contributing with his highest offensive DEL totals with 21 goals and 36 points through 55 regular season games, Eisbären failed to qualify for the playoffs for the first time in 22 seasons.
+He left the club following the conclusion of his contract on 16 March 2023.

+As a free agent he opted to move to Russia for the 2023–24 season after securing a one-year contract with Admiral Vladivostok of the KHL on June 22, 2023.